orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ## Abstract

-The Cyber Resilience Act (CRA) defines a new category of economic actors: Open Source Stewards (hereafter "Stewards").
+The Cyber Resilience Act (CRA) defines a new category of legal persons: Open Source Stewards (hereafter "Stewards").
 It also defines obligations for them that differ from those applicable to other actors, such as manufacturers.

 This whitepaper aims to elaborate on the obligations, restrictions, and penalties that will be imposed on Stewards.